nationalarchives/dr2-ingest/python/ad-hoc-ingest/README.md

 ### Script steps
 1. Check that the script is at the latest version by getting and md5 checksum of the remote and local files and comparing them.
-2. If the script has been updated, the user is asked if they want to proceed.
+2. If the script has been updated, the user is asked whether they want to proceed.
 3. Read the input CSV file, where each row in the CSV has a Catalogue Reference, Filename and a Checksum corresponding to each file to be ingested.
+It may also have a column called `description` in the file.
-4. The input CSV may optionally have a column called `description` in the file.
+4. Read the files to be ingested from the file system based on the `Filename` in the input CSV file.
-5. Read the files to be ingested from ad-hoc source and carry out validations on the input file.
+5. Validate the input CSV and the intended assets to be ingested.
    - The validations depend on Series to be ingested.
 For each row in the input CSV file,
-6. If the 'description' is supplied in the input file, it is used.
+5. If the 'description' is supplied in the input file, it is used.
 Otherwise, use Discovery API to get hold of the Title, Description and Former References.
-7. Generate metadata and add it as a row to intermediate metadata CSV file.
+6. Generate metadata and add it as a row to intermediate metadata CSV file.
    - The advantage of having metadata in CSV is, the user can examine the potential final metadata before ingesting.
 For each row in the Metadata CSV file,
-8. Generate a Metadata JSON file and get absolute path of the file to be ingested.
+7. Generate a Metadata JSON file and get absolute path of the file to be ingested.
-9. Upload the Metadata JSON and the file to `dr2-ingest-adhoc-cache` bucket.
+8. Upload the Metadata JSON and the file to `dr2-ingest-adhoc-cache` bucket.
-10. Send a message to `dr2-preingest-adhoc-importer` to trigger the downstream preingest process.
+9. Send a message to `dr2-preingest-adhoc-importer` to trigger the downstream preingest process.

-An example of the input CSV file is shown below:
+An example of an input CSV file is shown below:

 |catRef|description|fileName|checksum|
 |------|-----------|--------|--------|